harshag3036/personal_frontend/src/ui/docs/integration-guide.md

 );
 ```

-### Using Planned Community-Specific Organisms
+### Using Community-Specific Organisms

-The following organism components are planned specifically for community features:
+The following organism components are available specifically for community features:

 ```jsx
 // Using ActivityCard organism